 Architecture in Offaly

 There is a fabulous range of buildings in Offaly from thatch cottages to castles, follies and mills.
-For information about architecture in County Offaly the best place to start is www.buildingsofireland.ie which is the Department of Arts, Heritage and Gaeltacht website which profiles 100s of buildings and you can search by area or building type or period.
-Another very good site is the Dept AHG archaeological site, which gives a lot of historical information and some of the protected structures are also on the Record of Monuments and Places. www.archaeology.ie click on Archaeological Survey database tab on the home page.
+For information about architecture in County Offaly the best place to start is www.buildingsofireland.ie which is the Department of Culture, Heritage and the Gaeltacht website which profiles hundreds of buildings and you can search by area or building type or period.
+Another very good site is the Dept CHG archaeological site, which gives a lot of historical information and some of the protected structures are also on the Record of Monuments and Places. www.archaeology.ie click on Archaeological Survey database tab on the home page.

 Useful publications include

 - An Introduction to the Architectural Heritage of County Offaly, Government of Ireland, 2006

 - Living Under Thatch, Vernacular Architecture in County Offaly, Barry O'Reilly, Mercier Press, 2004